IanChen83/function-loader/README.md

 The exported task functions will be executed under the context of loader proxies.
 The `this` variable has the following properties/functions

+> In order to allow `this` variable to work, don't use arrow function syntax.

 ###### `this.isTask`

 only set to `true` when loaded by function-loader.
 Use this property to split